PUNEETHPOOJARY08/Online-Portfolio/README.md

 🚀 Features

-- Responsive design (works on all devices)
+- Responsive design (works in laptop and smartphone also)
 - Smooth scrolling and navigation
 - Skills section
 - Contact form / Contact details